Court show: Arbitration-based reality court show

 Far more realistic than their dramatized predecessors, arbitration-based reality versions do not use actors, scripts, improvisation or recreations.
-Rather, they feature litigants who have legitimately been served and filed lawsuits, presenting their cases to an adjudicator (in exchange for agreeing to appear on the show, the litigants must agree to dismiss their genuine cases with prejudice).
-Behavior and commentary from all participants involved is self-directed as opposed to production script-directed.
+Rather, they feature litigants who have legitimately been served and filed lawsuits, presenting their cases to an adjudicator or panel of adjudicators.
+In exchange for having their case heard on the show, the litigants must agree to dismiss their genuine cases with prejudice.
+Behavior and commentary from all participants involved is self-directed, as opposed to production script-directed.
 As such, these types of court shows fall into a subcategory of reality television.
 It is for these reasons that many of these particular programs make clear claims to authenticity, as text and voiceovers remind viewers that the cases, litigants, and outcomes are "real".

 Despite possessing certain real-life elements, however, arbitration-based reality court shows are less credible than "unaffected" reality court programs, which draw on footage from actual courtrooms holding legal proceedings to capture the legal system as naturally as possible (e.g., Parole, On Trial).
 The "judges" in arbitration-based court programs are not presiding as actual judges, but rather arbitrators or adjudicators.
 For one to be considered an acting judge, they must be operating within a court and thus bound by the rules and regulations of the legal system.
 Jerry Springer noted that most attorneys can get the "special certification" required to serve as an arbitrator and host a court show with only a day's training: "if you're a lawyer, it's almost automatic unless you've killed someone."
 The setting in these types of court shows is not a legitimate court of law, but rather a studio set designed to look like a courtroom.
 In this respect, arbitrators are not legally restricted to mandatory courtroom/legal policies, procedures, and codes of conduct; rather, they can preside in ways intended for entertainment.
 Moreover, they have the power to act by their own standards and enforce their own rules and regulations.
 This power is reinforced through agreements signed by the parties prior to the case proceedings.
 Once waivers have been signed, arbitrators gain jurisdiction over the legal parties, and thus these litigants are bound by the rules and regulations set by the arbitrator.